Office of Environmental Health and Safety

 Professionals Delivering Excellence!"

 The Office of Environmental Health and Safety (OEHS) at Cleveland State University is responsible for facilitating University compliance with federal, state and local legislation pertaining to environmental health and occupational safety on campus.
-EHS is a part of the Department of Facilities and Safety along with the Offices of Access Control and Security Systems and Public Safety (Campus Police).
+EHS is a part of the Department of Facilities, Architect, Safety and Technology along with the Offices of Access Control and Security Systems and Public Safety (University Police).
 EHS collaborates with Facilities Management and the Office of the University Architect to ensure maintenance, renovation and construction projects and activities are performed in a safe and compliant manner.
 EHS also works in close cooperation with all safety and security personnel and the University Administration to develop policies and procedures to promote a safe and healthy workplace while encouraging proactive stewardship on behalf of our environment.

 All content on the Cleveland State University Environmental Health & Safety web site is provided for information purposes only and does not constitute a legal contract between the University and any person or entity.
 Information on official CSU web sites is subject to change without prior notice.
 Although every reasonable effort is made to present current and accurate information, Cleveland State University makes no guarantees of any kind.